-It is also important to note that growth of LLR areas closer to Orange may impact on the growth of existing or proposed LLR areas in settlements in Cabonne.
-For Borenore, this could include Molong, Cargo, Cudal & Manildra.
+It is also important to note that growth of LLR areas closer to Orange (e.g., Borenore) may impact on the growth of existing or proposed LLR areas in settlements in Cabonne including Molong, Cargo, Cudal & Manildra.

 14.6.
 Recommendations